karunish/esp32-hud-app/README.md

 # ESP32 HUD Android App

 A real-time mirrored heads-up display (HUD) for vehicles, built with Android and ESP32.
-This app uses GPS data from your phone and sends live speed updates over Bluetooth to an ESP32 microcontroller, which displays it on a physical screen — perfect for DIY automotive projects.
+This app uses GPS data from your phone and sends live speed updates over Bluetooth to an ESP32 microcontroller, which displays it on a physical screen, perfect for DIY automotive projects.
-> ⚙️ This app is designed to work hand-in-hand with the ESP32 firmware I’ve developed.
+> ⚙️ This app is designed to work hand-in-hand with the ESP32 code I’ve developed.
 Together, they form a complete HUD system: Android handles GPS and Bluetooth, while the ESP32 receives and displays the speed data.
+Here's the code for the ESP32 (+ ST7735S display)

 ---